Chase Sapphire Card 48-Month Bonus Rule Explained

 The Chase Sapphire Preferred® Card (review) and Chase Sapphire Reserve® Card (review) are two of the most popular travel rewards credit cards.
 They both have excellent welcome offers, great points earning structures, and valuable benefits.
 Which of the cards makes the most sense depends on the type of consumer you are.

 For those considering applying for either of these cards, one major consideration is the 48-month rule, which you have to follow in order to earn the welcome bonus on either card.
 In this post I wanted to take a closer look at how that works.
-This is in addition to standard Chase application restrictions, including the 5/24 rule (though there are increasingly reports of people being approved in spite of being over the 5/24 limit).
+This is in addition to standard Chase application restrictions, which have historically included the 5/24 rule (though there are increasingly reports of people being approved in spite of being over the 5/24 limit).

 How the Chase Sapphire 48-month rule works